 I haven’t written on this blog for a little while.
 Life is just getting in the way of my writing it seems, and I can’t do it as much as I’d like to.
-Nevertheless, I regularly check the WordPress dashboard of this blog and I noticed a surprising spike of activity.
-Something strange: as I told, I’ve been quiet lately, and the traffic should reflect that.
+Nevertheless, I regularly check the WordPress dashboard of this blog.
+That’s when I noticed a surprising spike of activity.
+Something strange: as I wrote, I’ve been quiet lately, and the traffic should reflect that.

 Interestingly, Séralini himself is giving up on science: he apparently reckons that there is no way his poorly designed studies will ever convince the scientific community of:

 - The reality of his observations

 So he decided to resort to another strategy, probably a more successful one, aimed at the public: PR4.
 I don’t really see the point of this, as CRIIGEN’s ideas, no matter how ill-conceived, are the most prevalent ones in France.
 There is no rational debate about GMOs there, or, if indeed you are rational, you’re portrayed by Séralini and his ilk as a shill and viewed as such by the vast majority of the public.
 This PR person they want to hire won’t be there to further — directly, at least — the anti-GMO propaganda (so they say), she’ll be responsible for answering “smears” against Séralini and the CRIIGEN.
 It is quite interesting that the scientific process, whereby bad studies get criticized and eventually disregarded, even retracted if they’re really bad, is viewed by the CRIIGEN as slurs.
 Do they really consider that their word should be law?
 If so, there is serious work to be done in Caen to teach them how science works.
 The problem is that I’m sure Séralini knows how the process of scientific discovery works.
 He just bends it to further his agenda.